Iran builds at underground nuclear facility amid US tensions

 “Any changes at this site will be carefully watched as a sign of where Iran’s nuclear program is headed,” said Jeffrey Lewis, an expert at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies who studies Iran.

 Iran’s mission to the United Nations did not immediately respond to a request for comment.
 The International Atomic Energy Agency, whose inspectors are in Iran as part of the nuclear deal, also did not immediately respond to a request for comment.
+The IAEA as of yet has not publicly disclosed if Iran informed it of any construction at Fordo.

 Construction on the Fordo site began in late September.
 Satellite images obtained from Maxar Technologies by the AP show the construction taking place at a northwest corner of the site, near the holy Shiite city of Qom some 90 kilometers (55 miles) southwest of Tehran.